4d/4D-Mobile-App/README.md

 #### macOS one line command to download

-On macOS the following command line will do the job for you.
+On macOS the following command-line will do the job for you.

 Open a terminal, go to your 4d database root folder (`cd /your/base/path/`) and type: